President

 1. Preside over the Society's business meeting at the Annual Meeting.

-4. May at his or her discretion appoint the chairs and the members of SAA committees, boards, task forces, and working groups, as well as representatives whose positions are created or become vacant during his or her term in office, according to the guidelines for each of these and SAA practice.
-Traditionally, the vice president / president-elect appoints representatives and chairs and members of SAA bodies who will commence their service at the beginning of his or her term as president.
-In general, the vice president fills vacancies occurring in mid-year in consultation with the president.
+4. Support the vice president in appointing the chairs and the members of SAA committees, boards, task forces, and working groups, as well as representatives whose positions are created or become vacant during their term in office, according to the guidelines for each of these roles, and SAA practice.

-5. Create and terminate standing committees, task forces, and other groups with the advice and approval of the Council.
+5. Initiate and sunset standing committees, task forces, and other groups with the advice and approval of the Council.

-7. Sign the current employment contract with the executive director.
+7. Sign the current employment contract with the CEO..

-8. Direct the search for a new executive director when necessary.
+8. Direct the search for a new CEO when necessary.

 Approved by Council: June 1991